This is a great piece of filming. Right time, right minute!

 We go through the basics, submarines, arduino, tools, workshops, even through to the notion of getting a lathe.
 It’s a great starting point.

-Take this knowledge, and joint a club, join in with experts on the web.
+Take this knowledge, and join a club, and the experts on the web.

 The Best Hobby